httpwg/wg-materials/ietf105/minutes.md

 MT: What's the relationship between this and Via / CDN-Loop / Cache?

 mnot: this is for intermediaries whereas some of the others are request headers.
-Separating this information out allows robust parsing on clients
+Separating this information out allows robust parsing on clients, and makes it easier to identify proxy-generated responses.

 MT: Suggest splitting Proxy-Info and Proxy-Status into separate drafts